HIRO-group/HIRO-group.github.io/_posts/wiki/2018-10-18-ROS-kinetic-installation.md

 ### Resolving dependencies

 Before you can build your catkin workspace, you need to make sure that you have all the required dependencies.
 They use the `rosdep` tool for this.
-NOTE: some of the packages might be unavailable and may need to be installed seperately.`apt-cache search ros-kinetic` is a useful command for finding needed packages.
+NOTE: some of the packages might be unavailable and may need to be installed separately. `apt-cache search ros-kinetic` is a useful command for finding needed packages.
 This command lists available packages for kinetic and can be used to quickly find and install needed packages.

 ~~~bash
 rosdep install --from-paths src --ignore-src --rosdistro kinetic -y -r